iiasa/GLOBIOM_doc/source/R.rst

 Windows 10
 ^^^^^^^^^^
-On Windows 10, you can edit ``PATH`` by searching for "env" in the Start Menu and selecting either **Edit environment variables for your account** or, if you have administrator rights, **Edit the system environment variables** and also clicking the **Environment Variables...** button in the dialog that opens.
-Next, select the ``Path`` variable from the bottom (System variables) or top (User variables) list, click the **Edit** button, and then click **New** to add an entry with the directory where Rscript is located.
-This is typically something like ``C:\Program Files\R\R-3.6.2\bin\x64``.
+On Windows 10, you can edit ``PATH`` by searching for "env" in the Start Menu and selecting either **Edit environment variables for your account** or, if you have administrator rights or have the administrator password, **Edit the system environment variables** and also clicking the **Environment Variables...** button in the dialog that opens.
+Next, select the ``Path`` variable from the bottom (System variables) or top (User variables) list, click the **Edit** utton, and then click **New** to add an entry with the directory where Rscript is located.
+This is typically something like ``C:\Program Files\R\R-4.0.3\bin\x64``.
 Determine the right location with the File Explorer, and make sure to pick the ``x64`` subdirectory holding the 64-bit executables if you have a 64-bit Windows installation.

 **Beware:** applications that are already running when you change environment variables will not see the changes and have to be restarted for the changes to take effect.

+**Beware:** if you edit the user variables (the top list) after having authenticated with the administrator password, they will apply to the administrator user account, not to your regular user account.

 Linux and MacOS
 ^^^^^^^^^^^^^^^